 However, it is reasonably expensive — almost as much as the Cameo 3, which we think is the better machine.

-Introducing the Portrait 2
+Portrait 2 Details

 You might remember reading the Silhouette School announcement just after the fact.

 They really started ramping up the anticipation in early October, where they released the machine for pre-ordering on their website and it finally shipped on November 10th.